Property-based Testing For The Rest Of Us (or: The Natural Next Step After TDD)

 bool adding_zero_does_not_change_the_result(int a) =>

-I chose the silly sum example because it is the basis of the epic video The lazy programmer’s guide to writing thousands of tests by Scott Wlashlin.
+I have chosen the silly sum example because it is the basis of the epic video The lazy programmer’s guide to writing thousands of tests by Scott Wlashlin.
 It’s a joy to watch.

 As funny the sum example is, it is pointless for the real world cases.
 In more complex cases, you want to have tests such as: